Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 The animal must be inspected by a veterinarian within 48 hours before departure to Sweden.
 The examination must be carried out by an official veterinarian in the country of dispatch.

 You should hire an official veterinarian who checks that the animal meets the requirements by checking the animal's ID number, rabies vaccination and examines the animal.
-The official veterinarian then needs to issue a veterinary certificate certifying this.
+The official veterinarian then needs to issue a health certificate certifying this.
 The certificate is called CANIS-FELIS-FERRETS and the model can be found in Chapter 38 of Annex II of EU Implementing Regulation 2021/403.
-The model is also available to the official veterinarian of the TRACES system.
+The model is also available to the official veterinarian of the TRACES.NT system.
 The sending country may also produce its own certificate, which must follow this model.

 The certificate must be issued correctly to be valid

-The official veterinarian issues a veterinary certificate CANIS-FELIS-FERRETS and staples it together with the ID marking certificate and the rabies vaccination certificate.
-All the stapled pages must be numbered (for example, 1 of (6) or 1 (6), i.e. page 1 of a total of 6 pages) and the reference number at the top right of the veterinary certificate must be written on all pages.
+The official veterinarian issues a health certificate CANIS-FELIS-FERRETS and staples it together with the ID marking certificate and the rabies vaccination certificate.
+All the stapled pages must be numbered (for example, 1 of (6) or 1 (6), i.e. page 1 of a total of 6 pages) and the reference number at the top right of the health certificate must be written on all pages.
 The official veterinarian must finally stamp and sign all pages.

 You should book an appointment with an official veterinarian well in advance of the trip.
 The official veterinarian must conduct the clinical examination within 48 hours before departure.
-The veterinary certificate can be issued at the same time.
+The health certificate can be issued at the same time.

 The animal must come from a registered establishment or an approved assembly centre